Democrats hit back at Trump campaign in Pennsylvania countersuit

 - Pennsylvania to pay for postage for absentee ballots - The Fulcrum ›

 - Drop boxes offer ideal compromise for 2020 voting concerns - The Fulcrum ›

 - Legal wins gives hope to promoters of smooth elections - The Fulcrum ›

-- Voter sites in Florida, Pennsylvania crash as deadlines loom - The Fulcrum ›
+- Fact check: Will 'naked ballots' in Pennsylvania get tossed? - The Fulcrum ›

-- Trump team heads to court in Pennsylvania - The Fulcrum ›
+- GOP to keep fighting late ballots in Pennsylvania - The Fulcrum ›

 - Does Trump have a legitimate First Amendment case? - The Fulcrum ›

 - Pa., N.Y. courts rule on ballot issues in run-up to Nov.
 8 - The Fulcrum ›